-And the nineth season has clearly progressed beyond UST and Will They or Won't They? into "taking the piss out of the shippers" territory.
+And the nineth season has clearly progressed beyond Unresolved Sexual Tension and Will They or Won't They? into "taking the piss out of the shippers" territory.
 They've brought up Tony's ex-fiancee, Ziva's Romantic False Lead "C.I.
 Ray", Tony's fear of children, and every other guest character either assuming Tony and Ziva are a couple or explaining why they'd make a great one...either they're setting up a case of "they will" or they're setting up the biggest chain yank in TV history.

 Kevin and Winnie in The Wonder Years, though in the final episode Adult Kevin, the series narrator, reveals they didn't

 Castle and Kate Beckett.
 It's assumed that they eventually will, being the Official Couple and all.
 Castle even responds "Not yet" when someone asks if they're together.

 In interviews, the actors themselves cheerfully admit that the two will end up together eventually; the fun is in seeinghow.